Webinar | Mitigating climate risk through internal carbon pricing

 Why act now on climate risk?

 - Mandatory reporting is coming: Governments are increasingly requiring companies to report on and disclose information relating to their climate risks.
-In 2020, the New Zealand and UK Governments announced that climate-related financial disclosures will become mandatory, and we expect this to follow for other countries in the coming year.
 Understanding your climate risks now will help you to prepare for this impending regulatory requirement.

 - Investor expectations: Investors now consider climate change to be a material issue in many industries and expect directors to consider the potential impacts on company performance.
 Many of those investors are now calling on companies and asset managers to report on physical climate change risks and how they will transition to a low-carbon economy.
 This is now a mandatory requirement for investors signed up to the UN Principles for Responsible Investment (UN PRI).